-The commercial success of COMETRIQ for MTC and any other potential approvals of cabozantinib in additional indications in the future will depend upon the degree of market acceptance of cabozantinib among physicians, patients, health care payers, and the medical community.
+The commercial success of cabozantinib, as COMETRIQ capsules for MTC or if approved in a tablet formulation for additional indications in the future, will depend upon the degree of market acceptance for cabozantinib among physicians, patients, health care payers, and the medical community.

-Our ability to commercialize cabozantinib for the approved MTC indication and potentially other indications, if approved, will be highly dependent upon the extent to which cabozantinib gains market acceptance among physicians, patients, health care payers such as Medicare and Medicaid, and the medical community.
+Our ability to commercialize cabozantinib, as COMETRIQ capsules for the approved MTC indication or if approved in a tablet formulation for additional indications, will be highly dependent upon the extent to which cabozantinib gains market acceptance among physicians, patients, health care payers such as Medicare and Medicaid, and the medical community.
 If cabozantinib does not achieve an adequate level of acceptance, we may not generate significant future product revenues, and we may not become profitable.
-The degree of market acceptance of cabozantinib will depend upon a number of factors, including:
+The degree of market acceptance of COMETRIQ and other cabozantinib products, if approved, will depend upon a number of factors, including:

-- the effectiveness, or perceived effectiveness, of cabozantinib in comparison to competing products; - the existence of any significant side effects of cabozantinib, as well as their severity in comparison to those of any competing products; - potential advantages or disadvantages in relation to alternative treatments; - the timing of market entry relative to competitive treatments; - indications for which cabozantinib is approved; - the ability to offer cabozantinib for sale at competitive prices; - relative convenience and ease of administration; - the strength of sales, marketing and distribution support; and - sufficient third-party coverage and reimbursement.
+- the effectiveness, or perceived effectiveness, of cabozantinib in comparison to competing products; - the existence of any significant side effects of cabozantinib, as well as their severity in comparison to those of any competing products; - potential advantages or disadvantages in relation to alternative treatments;

+- the timing of market entry relative to competitive treatments; - indications for which cabozantinib is approved; - the ability to offer cabozantinib for sale at competitive prices; - relative convenience and ease of administration; - the strength of sales, marketing and distribution support; and - sufficient third-party coverage and reimbursement.

-If we are unable to maintain adequate sales, marketing and distribution capabilities or enter into or maintain agreements with third parties to do so, we may be unable to commercialize cabozantinib successfully.
+If we are unable to maintain or scale adequate sales, marketing and distribution capabilities or enter into or maintain agreements with third parties to do so, we may be unable to commercialize cabozantinib successfully.